Lisa Leung

 Managing a high-stakes initiative: mitigating privacy and maintenance risks, aligning stakeholders with the customer experience, and sequencing a reliable rollout

-To systems design and technical knowledge to the test, I strategized a migration of legacy, on-premises services to be containerized in a multi-region cloud environment with 99.99% service availability.
+To test my systems design and technical skills, I strategized a migration of legacy, on-premises services to be containerized in a multi-region cloud environment with 99.999% service availability.

 1. Resolutions to critical incidents.
 Immediate resolution was dependent on individuals, instead of systems.
-Long-term resolution would lead to lengthy re-designs and cripple service roadmaps.
+Long-term resolution would lead to lengthy re-designs and cripple product roadmaps.

 2. Thorough system testing by service.
 The use of older languages and paradigms resulted in a monolithic application design, resulting in difficulty with changes to the business logic and points.